Estimating the strength of Lorentzian distribution in non-commutative geometry by solar system tests: Parameter constraints given by the solar system tests

 \section{Parameter constraints given by the solar system tests}

-Before studying the specific properties of this space-time, we first investigate the range of non-commutative parameter using the solar system test.
-Although the order of $\sqrt{\Theta}$ is considered to be at the scale of the Planck length $\ell_{p}$~\cite{commutator,lp2}, there is currently a lack of a specific range for the non-commutative parameter.
-Therefore, it is worth studying the parameter constraints beforehand.
+In this section, we separately calculate the perihelion precession of Mercury, light deflection, time delay of light, and gravitational redshift in Schwarzschild space-time with the Lorentzian distribution.
+Additionally, we choose some of the more precise observational data to derive an acceptable range for the non-commutative parameter.
 In this section, the International System of Units (SI) is used.
 The metric in this case is